 Aristotle Onassis hated JFK!
 JFK had severely damaged his shipping business.
 Shortly before the assassination, Jackie took a vacation with Onassis on his private island.
 He and Jackie had an intense affair, and he wanted to marry her, although some believe Onassis wanted her mainly because of his hatred for JFK.

-We note that Jackie's two marriages were sadly marked by infidelity and sadistic mistreatment, but what we overlook is that she was nearly as promiscuous as JFK himself.
+We note that Jackie's two marriages were sadly marked by infidelity and sadistic mistreatment, but we overlook that she was as promiscuous as JFK himself.
 Jackie had many lovers both while married to JFK and while married to Onassis.

 Marlon Brando once stated, “Jackie Kennedy was the most prim & proper woman I ever knew until she took her clothes off.”